open-guides/og-aws/README.md

 -	📒 [Homepage](https://aws.amazon.com/kinesis/streams/) ∙ [Developer guide](https://docs.aws.amazon.com/streams/latest/dev/introduction.html) ∙ [FAQ](https://aws.amazon.com/kinesis/streams/faqs/) ∙ [Pricing](https://aws.amazon.com/kinesis/streams/pricing/)
 -	**Kinesis Streams** (which used to be only called Kinesis, before Kinesis Firehose and Kinesis Analytics were launched) is a service that allows you to injest high-throughput data streams for immediate or delayed processing by other AWS services
 - Kinesis Streams' subcomponents are called [Shards](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html).
 Each shard provides 1MB/s of write capacity and 2MB/s of read capacity at a maximum of 5 reads per second.
 A stream can have its Shards programatically increased or decreased based on a variety of metrics
-- All records entered into a Kinesis Stream are kept in time-order, but obviously it is up to the developer to ensure they are entered into the Stream in the correct order.
+- All records entered into a Kinesis Stream are assigned a unique Sequence Number as they are captured.
+The records in a Stream are ordered by this number, so any time-ordering is preserved.

 ### Kinesis Streams Alternatives and Lock-in